Jacksonville Jaguars: Head coaches

-The Jaguars have had nine head coaches (including two interim coaches) throughout their franchise history.
+The Jaguars have had ten head coaches (including two interim coaches) throughout their franchise history.
 Their first head coach was Tom Coughlin, who compiled a 72–64 (.529) overall record with the team from 1995 to 2002.
 Jack Del Rio was the longest-tenured head coach in Jaguars history, holding the position from 2003 to 2011.
-The current head coach is Doug Pederson, who was hired on February 3, 2022, and is the ninth head coach in franchise history.
+Their current head coach is Liam Coen, who was hired on January 24, 2025.